 An educator should fulfill all of the terms and obligations detailed in the contract with the local board of education or educational agency for the duration of the contract.
-Unethical conduct includes, but is not limited to, the following:

-- Abandoning the contract for professional services without prior release from the contract by the employer. - Refusing to perform services required by the contract.
+- Abandoning the contract for professional services without prior release from the contract by the employer; - Refusing to perform services required by the contract.